-3.2.9.1.3 The allowable manufacturing tolerance on a length of five links is + 2.5 percent, but may not be negative.

-manufacturing tolerance of $\pm$ 2.5 percednt, provided always that all parts fit together properly.
+- 3.2.9.1.3 The allowable manufacturing tolerance on a length of five links is + 2.5 percent, but may not be negative. - 3.2.9.1.4 All other dimensions are subject to a manufacturing tolerance of $\pm$ 2.5 percednt, provided always that all parts fit together properly.

-3.2.9.1.5 The tolerances for stud link and studless common links are to be measured in accordance with Figure 10.10.

-3.2.9.1.6 For stud link chains studs must be located in the links centrally and at right angles to the sides of the link.
+- 3.2.9.1.5 The tolerances for stud link and studless common links are to be measured in accordance with Figure 10.10. - 3.2.9.1.6 For stud link chains studs must be located in the links centrally and at right angles to the sides of the link.
 The following tolerances in Figure 10.10 are acceptable provided that the stud fits snugly and its ends lie flush against the inside of the link.